heyimdima/ContactManagmentSystem/README.md

 ### Object-Oriented Solution

-For this project I made the Contact Class which hasthe properties name, address, phone and id:
+For this project I made the Contact Class which has the properties name, address, phone and id:
 ```c++
 class Contact {
 private: